FarronF/limerick-council-meetings/meetings/2017/05/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeeting of the Metropolitan District of Limerick - 18th April 2017.md

 budget, and on a not for profit basis and in the process provided valuable training for those

-planning a career in broadcasting.---
+planning a career in broadcasting.
+---
 10

 Members supported the motion and noted the potential of the Digital Hub, run by Innovate